-Barrow Hill is one of the most significant and well-loved areas of green space in the Borough.
+Barrow Hill is one of the most significant and well-loved areas of green space in the borough.
 It supports our largest and most diverse area of grassland, ancient woodland, ponds with populations of Great Crested Newt and other important habitats and species.

 The area is linked to both the Fens Pools area and the Staffordshire countryside via the Pensnett Railway Walk.
 As a local nature reserve, Barrow Hill’s future is more certain.
 In managing it, the challenge is to ensure that the wilderness quality that makes it such an attractive site is retained, whilst at the same time, there is proper provision for access for all people to this very pleasant green space.
 One such agricultural technique that we use is hedge laying, a process that rejuvenates hedge growth and in turn improves wildlife diversity.
 Visitors can see long sections of hedge in different stages of growth throughout Barrow Hill.

 Parking on Vicarage Lane.